-We talked about Redwood City, banana bread, work/life balance and their story – over homebaked goods, of course.
+We talked about Redwood City where they live, banana bread, work/life balance and their story – over homebaked goods, of course!

-At the end of the meeting I gave Yumi one of my little branded book bags – and she had it with her on her City Hall wedding day!
+At the end of the meeting I gave Yumi one of my little branded book bags – and she had it with her on her City Hall wedding day, which warmed my heart.

-They tied the knot in the rotunda area of City Hall, the most popular spot for the short five minute ceremonies.
-It was decorated with a pretty Christmas tree which gives a wonderfully festive flavor!
+They tied the knot in the rotunda area of City Hall, the most popular spot for the short five minute civil ceremonies.

-After ceremonies, I normally take couples and their guests to the third floor (if the 4th isn’t available) for formal posed guest / family photos.
+After ceremonies, I normally take couples and their guests to one of the available areas on the third or 4th floors for formal posed family photos.

 They kept the guest list deliberately small and very low key, with just one sibling + their chosen family.

-Yumi and Dayo really wanted a relaxed day, so they decided to take their time with their creative couple’s portrait session and not overstretch themselves with different locations and complex logistics.
+Yumi and Dayo really wanted a relaxed day!
+They decided to take their time with their creative couple’s portrait session and not overstretch themselves with complex logistics & locations.

-Don’t get me wrong though, I do love an itinerary that pushes us, keeps me on my toes and gets the couple maximum bang for their buck, it’s just not for everybody to be rushing around.
-I make sure that the coverage that my couples buy suits the pace that they imagine for their day.
+I do love an itinerary that pushes us and gets the couple maximum bang for their buck, it’s just not for everybody to be rushing around.

 We kept it sweet and simple for a handful of portraits outdoors.

-Outdoor portraits are something I insist on for every City Hall wedding couple, even if it’s just a few shots of the couple leaving through the iconic ‘City Hall’ door on Polk.
+Outdoor portraits are something I insist on for every City Hall wedding couple, even if it’s just literally 5 minutes of walking out of the iconic ‘City Hall’ door on Polk.

-It’s really worth spending even just a few minutes getting some portraits in natural light to avoid a) higher levels of noise or grain due to the darker atmosphere and b) the color cast of artificial light which cameras see as very yellow/ orange, though it looks neutral to our eyes.
+It’s really worth spending the time doing some portraits in natural light to avoid a) higher levels of photographic grain due to the darker atmosphere and b) the color cast of artificial light – very yellow/ orange!

-As you can see, there were loads of smiles and goofiness at this sweet City Hall wedding!
+As you can see, there were loads of relaxed smiles and unapologetic goofiness at this sweet San Francisco City Hall wedding!
 Plus a simple, understated elegance that I love so much.